QQI, 1 Year Master’s Degree

 While the research methodology module provides a foundation for the dissertation, the research theme runs through all modules.
 The dissertation forms a capstone in permitting the students to pull all the strands together in a major integrative research work.

-And one module from the following:
+And two modules from the following:

 Semester 3 (summer)